dydxprotocol/solo/docs/api.md

 ### POST /v1/dex/orders/replace

 Description:
-Atomically cancel an old order and replaces with a new order in the orderbook.
+Atomically cancel an old order and replace with a new order in the orderbook.

 Please Note: